googleworkspace/java-classroom-addon/README.md

     Return to the Credentials page once both have been created, then:
       * Download the **OAuth2 client credentials** as JSON.
 The credentials file will not be used for the first step, the `step_01_basic_app` module.
-For all other steps or modules, place the `client_secret.json` file in the the `src/main/resources` directory of the module.
+For all other steps or modules, place the `client_secret.json` file in the `src/main/resources` directory of the module.
 You may have to rename the file to `client_secret.json` if it downloaded as a different name.
-If you change the name or location of the file, ensure that you update the `CLIENT_SECRET_FILE` variable in the `AuthService.java` file accordingly.
-Ensure that the `client_secret.json` file path is added to the `.gitignore` directory of the current module as to not include it in a remote repository.
+      * If you change the name or location of the file, ensure that you update the `CLIENT_SECRET_FILE` variable in the `AuthService.java` file  accordingly.
+We have already included the `client_secret.json` file path in the `.gitignore` of the top level directory, but if you change place it in a different location than the one specified, please update the `.gitignore` accordingly.

 5. The walkthroughs are organized in modules.
-Each module represents a different step in the walkthrough, and each module manages and handles its own dependencies through the `pom.xml` file.
-The `pom.xml` file in the parent directory defines the modules contained in this project
+Each module represents a different step in the walkthrough.
+The `pom.xml` in the parent directory defines the modules contained in this project and the various dependencies needed for the modules.

 6. To test the add-on within the Classroom add-on iframe, you will need to run the application server with SSL encryption.
 We recommend using [mkcert](https://github.com/FiloSottile/mkcert) to generate keys for `localhost` if you would like to